 Inhaled steroids used today for control of allergic disease are used at the lowest doses possible to control symptoms.
 If the patient is prescribed inhaled steroids, they will be put on to a ‘step-wise management plan’.
 This means that the lowest dose will be found that controls symptoms, and will be reviewed regularly.
 Most GPs’ surgeries run frequent asthma clinics in order to do this.

 Some steroids are given in creams, such as hydrocortisone, which can be put on the skin to reduce the effects of eczema flare-ups.
 They ease the symptoms by reducing the inflammation and irritation.
-This is important because inflamed skin gets broken and weepy, infection can start.
+This is important because if inflamed skin gets broken and weepy, infection can start.

 It is thought that a better result can be achieved for eczema sufferers through early use of low dose steroid cream as soon as the skin appears to become inflamed, rather than waiting for symptoms to become severe before starting a higher dose of steroid treatment.
-In this way, less steroids is needed than if a patient had waited for treatment until the condition worsened.
+In this way, less steroid is needed than if a patient had waited for treatment until the condition worsened.

 Steroids can also be given as nasal sprays and eye drops.
 These can take several days to work but, once they do, they are effective at reducing the symptoms caused by airborne allergens and the effects of allergic conditions such as rhinitis and hay fever.
 They are particularly useful if they are started before the allergens appear, and this may be a few weeks before the pollen season.
 Sprays should be used every day to keep symptoms at bay, and it should be recognised that a lack of symptoms means that the treatment is working and should be continued.